 It is always better to have a backup than to not at all.

-Nobody knows when they might need to reference form a previous setting or Find a file from Media Library.
-If you reset WordPress site without a second thought, chances are that you might lose vital information in the process.
+Nobody knows when they might need to reference from a previous setting or Find a file from Media Library.
+If you reset the WordPress site without a second thought, chances are that you might lose vital information in the process.